ArgoCanada/argoFloats/README.md

 # argoFloats
-Tools for analysing collections of oceanographic Argo floats
+Tools for analyzing collections of oceanographic Argo floats